bollocks19/bollocks19/README.md

-I would really like to gain as much knowledge as possible before college and build a GitHub page, storing every piece of code I write😎
+<strong>I would really like to gain as much knowledge as possible before college and build a GitHub page, storing every piece of code I write😎</strong>